rahulgopinath/rahulgopinath.github.io/_posts/2024-01-20-hosting-activitypub-instance-for-free.markdown

 # Hosting your own ActivityPub instance for free

+Note: You can view this post in the hosted activitypub instance [here](https://gopinath.org/2022-11-11-hosting-ktistec-on-oracle-cloud)

 For those who are impatient, here is the quick and dirty procedure:

 ## DNS